adityakamath/adityakamath.github.io/projects.md

 subtitle: Things I've been working on (2011 - Present)
 ---

-I started my robotics journey in high-school when I learnt to make a hovercraft in an after-school program.
-Soon after, I decided to study engineering in college.
-Since then, I've worked on multiple projects at universities (MIT Manipal and TU Eindhoven), for industry clients (in the Netherlands) and also for myself as side projects.
-Here are some of my favourite projects, listed from last to first.

 ### AKROS - Autonomous Holonomic Robot Platform
 #### 2021 | Personal Project in Lockdown